Ffmpeg Replacement for Favourite ACE Functions

 My normal SD project flow typically starts with either DV from my Sony VX2000 or video captured by that from either VHS or Hi8.

-Next, I previously used VirtualDub with the Flaxen VHS filter to cure any colour bleed or colour droop.
+Next, I used to use VirtualDub with the Flaxen VHS filter to cure any colour bleed or colour droop, with Neatvideo for noise reduction,

-However, for all but the lowest quality sources NeatVideo is an overkill and the Ffmpeg filters are fine.
+which can also be used in Premiere.
+However, for all but lowest quality VHS sources NeatVideo is an overkill & Ffmpeg filters are fine.

 The problem was that Premiere Elements gave ridiculously large MP4 files and there seemed no good way to change 25i video to 50p.

-(Discussions with a friend convinced me that good de-interlacing gave much better results on a PC.)
+(Discussions with a friend convinced me that good de-interlacing gave much better results on a PC.
+Ffmpeg de-interlacing is excellent.)

-So, I researched and found that Ffmpeg could do Colour Shift and that it could do excellent encoding, especially using similar
+So, I researched and found Ffmpeg could do Colour Shift, all Colour Corrections and excellent encoding, both for MP4 and MPEG-2

-parameters to Fishman0919 and Manolito, given in the doom9 forum, with corroboration and adaptation from many other good sources.
+using similar parameters to Fishman0919 & Manolito, given in the doom9 forum, with corroboration & adaptation from other sources.

-The advantage of Ffmpeg is that you can combine chroma shift with encoding so you don't need an intermediate file or compression.
+The advantage of Ffmpeg is that you can combine colour correction with encoding, so don't need an intermediate file or compression.

 If you prefer to try the VirtualDub route see Here and scroll down.